hdShang/arxiv-daily/docs/cs-RO/2025-09-22/papers/250918043v1-prepare-before-you-act-learning-from-humans-to-rearrange-initial-sta.md

 ---
 layout: default
-title: Prepare Before You Act: Learning From Humans to Rearrange Initial States
+title: "Prepare Before You Act: Learning From Humans to Rearrange Initial States"
 ---

 # Prepare Before You Act: Learning From Humans to Rearrange Initial States